 ALL WORK IS TO BE LEFT UP FOR GRADING ALL DAY ON THURSDAY.
+All Work MUST be removed after 4pm.

-Please take down and remove all work, on Friday 16th June.
 Any drawings and models left in the rooms after Friday will be removed and storage cannot be guaranteed.

-NOTE: Digital Hand-In of submission by 4pm on Monday 19th June
+NOTE: Digital Hand-In of submission by 4pm on Friday 16th June